SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/04-Abstract-Classes.md

 }
 ```

-From this example, we see that it is impossible to create an object from the Animal class.
+We cannot create an object from the Animal class in this example:

 ``` java
 Animal obj = new Animal(); // This will generate an error
 ```

-To access the abstract class, we must create another one and inherit it from there.
+To access the abstract class, it must be inherited by another one.

 ``` java
 // This is a subclass (inherited from Animal)